 Podrick Payne meets him at the door of his solar and shyly informs him that Petyr Baelish is inside.
 He finds Littlefinger seated by the window, watching Joffrey kill hares with his new crossbow in the yard below.
 Observing Joffrey's poor aim, Littlefinger quips that the hares are winning and advises Pod to invest in pots since the castle will soon be overrun with hares and they will be eating potted hare for every meal.
 Tyrion dismisses Pod and offers Littlefinger refreshment.
 Littlefinger politely declines, noting that he has heard to drink with Tyrion is to risk being sent to the Wall.

 Tyrion compliments Littlefinger on his clothing and notes his Valyrian steel dagger with the dragonbone hilt.
 There is mischief in Littlefinger's eyes when he responds that is a trifle plain and offers it to Tyrion as a gift.
 Tyrion refuses, infuriated that Littlefinger knows why he mentioned the dagger and is mocking him because he thinks Tyrion cannot touch him.
 Tyrion reflects that his brother Jaime is famous for his gilded steel armor, but if ever a man truly armored himself in gold it is Littlefinger.
 Ten years ago, Jon Arryn gave him a minor position in customs, where he soon tripled the revenue.
 Within three years he was master of coin, and now the crown's revenues are ten times what they were.
 The crown's debts have grown vast, too, but Littlefinger is a master juggler and borrows so he can put the gold to work.
 He invests in wagons, shops, ships, houses, agribusiness, textiles, and moneylending, and the gold dragons breed and multiply.
-At the same time, Littlefinger moved his own men into place:, the King's Counter, the King's Scales, all four Keepers of the Keys, and all three mints are his, as well as the harbormasters, tax farmers, customs agents, wool factors, toll collectors, pursers, and wine factors.
-They are mostly men of middling birth or even foreigners, but far more capable than the highborns they replaced.
+At the same time, Littlefinger moved his own men into place:, the King's Counter, the King's Scales, all four Keepers of the Keys, and the officers managing the three mints are his, as well nine of every ten among as the harbormasters, tax farmers, customs agents, wool factors, toll collectors, pursers, and wine factors.
+All of them are mostly men of middling birth, lesser lordlings, or even foreigners, but far more capable than the highborns they replaced.
 No one questioned the appointments because Littlefinger is perceived as harmless without soldiers, holdings, or marriage prospects, yet Tyrion is unsure if he can touch him.

 Tyrion asks how close Littlefinger was with the Tully children during his fostering at Riverrun.
 Littlefinger boasts that he took both girl's maidenheads, which Tyrion considers a very smooth lie.
 Tyrion explains that Catelyn and Lysa would refuse any offer he might make, but they might trust Littlefinger.
 He adds that he hopes to sway the more tractable Lysa by offering her Jon Arryn's true killer.
 Intrigued, Littlefinger asks who, but Tyrion only says that Lysa would have to understand he only gives gifts to his friends, meaning she must first ally with the Lannisters.
 Littlefinger points out that Lysa has her own woes, such as the mountain clans, who are now more aggressive and better armed thanks to Tyrion.
 Tyrion promises to use his influence to call off the clansmen if Lysa declares for Joffrey.
 Littlefinger insists Lysa will never make war on the Starks or Tullys, but Tyrion assures him Lysa's power would only be used to oppose Renly or Stannis.
 In return, Tyrion will give her justice, peace, name her son Warden of the East, and wed his niece Princess Myrcella to little Lord Robert Arryn.